MassiveTortoise/DataScience-AI-FinalProject/README.md

-Toxic Detector: SentenceTransformer based on sentence-transformers/all-mpnet-base-v2

-We used a sentence-transformers model finetuned from sentence-transformers/all-mpnet-base-v2.
-It maps sentences & paragraphs to a 768-dimensional dense vector space and can be used for semantic textual similarity, semantic search, paraphrase mining, text classification, clustering, and more.
+Hello Professor and everybody else!

+Project: Toxic Detector

+Description: This model we used is a fine-tuned version of the DistilBERT model to classify toxic comments.

+This model is intended to be used for classifying toxic online classifications.
+However, one limitation of the model is that it performs poorly for some comments that mention a specific identity subgroup, like Muslims.
+The following table shows an evaluation score for different identity groups.
+You can learn the specific meaning of these metrics here.
+Those metrics show how well a model performs for a specific group.
+The larger the number, the better.

-We used the following Dataset: https://huggingface.co/datasets/SetFit/toxic_conversations_50k
+We used the following Dataset: [datasets/SetFit/toxic_conversations_50k](https://huggingface.co/datasets/SetFit/toxic_conversations_50k)

-Link to Model we used: [thiemcun203/Toxic-Retriever](https://huggingface.co/thiemcun203/Toxic-Retriever)
+Link to Model we used: [martin-ha/toxic-comment-model](https://huggingface.co/martin-ha/toxic-comment-model)

-Link to the Presentation Slides: https://www.canva.com/design/DAGWysa7YRg/svtNbFvotFFNE0C5zNDxwA/view?utm_content=DAGWysa7YRg&utm_campaign=designshare&utm_medium=link&utm_source=editor
+Link to the Presentation Slides: [canva.com](https://www.canva.com/design/DAGWysa7YRg/svtNbFvotFFNE0C5zNDxwA/view?utm_content=DAGWysa7YRg&utm_campaign=designshare&utm_medium=link&utm_source=editor)